High energy bounds on wave operators: Smooth method and f - boundedness

-To see this, one considers for $\im z \neq 0$ the integral $R(z)=\int \frac{A(\lambda)}{\lambda-z}d\lambda$ weakly on $\Ban \times \Ban$, splits the integration region into a small interval $J$ around $\re z \in U$ and into its complement, then applies the Privalov-Korn theorem (Lemma~\ref{lemma:Privalovop}) to the integral over $J$, and the integrability condition on $\rbb \backslash J$.
+To see this, one considers the integral $R(z)=\int A(\lambda)(\lambda-z)^{-1}d\lambda$ weakly on $\Ban \times \Ban$, where $\im z \neq 0$, splits the integration region into a small interval $J$ around $\re z \in U$ and into its complement, then applies the Privalov-Korn theorem (Lemma~\ref{lemma:Privalovop}) to the integral over $J$, and the integrability condition on $\rbb \backslash J$.
 See \cite[Thm.~3.6]{BenArtzi:smooth} for details.
-We will give a quantitative version of this result below, in Proposition~\ref{prop:ahighenergy}.
+We will establish a quantitative version of this result below, in Proposition~\ref{prop:ahighenergy}.